Making a transition from law of the land to law of the jungle is not everyone’s cup of tea and this is probably an understatement !

 The DM of Meerut felicitated me for my efforts at the end of my 5 months long internship and it was amazing.

 LIFE (Legal Initiative for Forest and Environment) was an internship i did initially in 17′.
 I still go to NGT and SC, because of matters, but I first went there as Ritwick Sir’s intern.
 He is one of the most amazing and ethical people on the planet.
 I suggest everyone interested in this field, must speak to Ritwick sir or go and intern with him once in life.
 He is a stand alone, fearless man who has been able to knock down most of the violators in our country in legal battles.
-LIFE- Legal Initiative for Forest and Environment is the driving force behind formalization of National Green Tribunal also.
+LIFE- Legal Initiative for Forest and Environment is the driving force behind formalization of National Green Tribunal.

 Once you decided that you wanted to work on environmental issues, tell us about your transition from corporate to environmental law